eusebioleite/php_calculator_cli/README.md

 # phpcalc

-phpcalc is a PHP Command Line Interface (CLI) application that performs arithmetic operations (addition, subtraction, multiplication, and division) on two numbers provided as command-line arguments.
+phpcalc is a simple CLI application that performs arithmetic operations (addition, subtraction, multiplication, and division) on two numbers provided as command-line arguments.

 ## Usage